 Cycle bridges over railroad tracks are nothing new.
 In fact, bike-friendly European countries have been using bike bridges for years to help separate cyclists from rail and road traffic.
 Simply ride up and over then drop safely back down on the other side.
 The major drawback of these bridges is that the initial outlay is costly.
 They would likely only be warranted at high-volume/high-accident crossings.

 In Seattle, the DOT has started using bright arrows at crossings to recommend the safest angle at which to take a railroad crossing.
 Something as simple and cost-effective as this could prevent hundreds of minor bicycle accidents in San Francisco every year.

 As a cyclist myself, I try to avoid the tracks as much as possible, but I know this isn’t always an option.
 I want you to stay safe on your bike in this City.
 But if you find yourself in need of a San Francisco bicycle accident attorney, I can help.
-Fill out this short form to see if you have a case or call us at (415) 413-0033 today.
+Fill out this short and FREE case evaluation form to see if you have a case or call us at (415) 413-0033 today.